benkoshy/pagy/docs/toolbox/configuration/options.md

 >>> Paginator level

 - For example `pagy(paginator, collection, **options)`.
 - The options passed to a paginator override the `Pagy::OPTIONS` set upstream for that instance.
+- They are also inherited by all the helpers used by the instance

 >>> Helper level